openfaas/workshop/lab7.md

 Now create new issues in the `bot-tester` repo and type different possitive and negative statements in the issue body.

-Check whether `possitive` and `review` labels were properly applied.
+Check whether `positive` and `review` labels were properly applied.

 Now return to the [main page for Q&A](./README.md).